Megabit/Blazorise/docs/index.md

 ---
 ## Getting started

 Blazorise is designed to work with different css frameworks.
-Each of the supported css framework is defined by a diferent nuget package.
+Each of the supported css framework is defined by a different nuget package.
 To install them you must run one of the following commands:

 ```
 Install-Package Blazorise.Bootstrap